manasa-java18/my-first-repo/README.md

-# my-first-repo
+# my-first-repository
-My first GitHub project
+ This is My first GitHub project.
+ Leraning GitHub and coding step by step